fallmor/fluxmore/README.md

 # fluxmore
-Kubernetes Operator that unsuspend flux helmRelease when dependent resources exist in the cluster
+Kubernetes Operator that unsuspend flux helmRelease when dependent resources exist in the cluster.
+The project is initialize with kubebuilder https://book.kubebuilder.io/introduction

 ### Prerequisites